medined/perl-5-by-example/perl_5_by_example/modules.md

 Can't use string ("Testing.") as a SCALAR ref while "strict refs" in
     use at 15lst05.pl line 14.</PRE></B>The second print statement, even though obviously wrong, does not generate any errors.
-Imagine if you were using a complicated data structure like the ones described in Chapter 8, "<A href="ch08.htm">References</A>."
+Imagine if you were using a complicated data structure like the ones described in [](./references.md).
 You could spend hours looking for a bug like this.
 After the <TT>strict</TT> pragma is turned on, however, a run-time error is generated when the same print statement is repeated.
 Perl even displays the value of the scalar that attempted to